 Fred Schweighardt: So if we notice you’re using far too many contact tips, there’s potentially some problems in your welding process.
 Maybe your ground clamps are not working properly, or maybe you have some parameters that are not set correctly that causes you to use more of that particular consumables than you really should.

 Fred Schweighardt: A lot of people don’t know how often the welder’s actually welding.
-Would it surprise you to know that the average—nationally—is 15%?
-15% of the time the welder has actually got the weld being performed.
-15%—that’s not very much.
+Would it surprise you to know that the average—nationally—is 15 percent?
+15 percent of the time the welder has actually got the weld being performed.
+15 percent—that’s not very much.

 Fred Schweighardt: Typically the need for grinding wheels indicates that there’s a quality problem, or there’s a consistency problem somewhere in the process.
 And by noticing that that grinding wheel ratio has gone up, we can often identify a root cause for that, that really has nothing to do with grinding, it’s perhaps because the machine had a problem, and it’s not welding quite right anymore and it’s making a lot of spatter that has to be removed for the product to be commercially viable.